RepoNotAvailable/BigDataAnalytics/README.md

-all the projects here are created using Apache Spark If you are using a .docx document, convert it into a .txt file to process it
+all the projects here are created using Apache Spark If you are using a .docx document, convert it into a .txt file to process it for the video analysis using spark project i have used a sample mp4 video